 the VP of Student Life and Athletics, as well as the Deputy Director of Athletics.

 - Education/Certification: Bachelor’s degree in Physical Education or related field.

 - Experience: Two years coaching at high school (head coach) and/or two years coaching at collegiate level

 - Skill/Abilities: Valid driver’s license.
 Willingness to travel, including overnight and weekends.
 Ability to work evenings and weekends.
 As a frequent representative of Bluffton University to the public and corporate community, employees must have high ethical standards and excellent communication and interpersonal skills.
 Be highly motivated with strong organizational skills, technology skills and the ability to manage multiple tasks are vital.
 Integrity and honesty are essential.
 Candidate must be friendly, outgoing, self-motivated, be able to delegate and have excellent written and verbal skills.
 Candidate must also be computer literate in Microsoft Office, Excel and Word.

 - Diversity & Faith Commitment: Bluffton University expects all employees to show respect in the workplace and not to base business decisions on race, color, national origin, ancestry, sex, age, disability, marital status, sexual orientation, gender identity or any other status protected by law.
 As a religious institution, Bluffton University welcomes its faculty and staff and encourages respectful consideration of the Christian faith which is consistent with the Mennonite/Anabaptist beliefs of the university’s founding and supporting church.

 - Education/Certification: Master’s or equivalent in the field of Physical Education

 - Experience: Three to five years coaching at the collegiate level

-Applications are considered complete when the following materials have been received at the office indicated below.
+Applications are considered complete when the following materials are received at the office indicated below:

 1 University Drive